SussexPAL/PythonCrashCourse/Scripts/object_oriented_3.md

 campus_library.loan_book(1, student2)
 campus_library.loan_book(2, student3)
 ```
-We should also see that no student can borrow another book if they have already taken one out, and no student can borrow a book that has been taken out b someone else.
+We should also see that no student can borrow another book if they have already taken one out, and no student can borrow a book that has been taken out by someone else.
 ``` py
 # Trying to borrow a second book
 campus_library.loan_book(0, student2)